-Phuket night markets are always fun, from the new Chillva Market to the giant Naka Weekend Market or the Sunday Walking Market in Phuket Town, almost everyone loves to browse the incredible array of things you don’t actually need.
-Phuket night markets call for a collection of adjectives: intense, colorful, surprising, fascinating, puzzling, smelly, messy, labyrinthine or overwhelming, night markets all have one thing in common, they offer a unique glance inside the daily life of Thai people, rich, poor or just like you and me.
+Night markets in Phuket are always fun, from the new Chillva Market to the giant Naka Weekend Market or the Sunday Walking Market in Phuket Town, almost everyone loves to browse the incredible array of things you don’t actually need.
+Phuket night markets are intense, colorful, surprising, fascinating, puzzling, smelly, messy, labyrinthine or overwhelming.
+But night markets all have one thing in common, they offer a unique glance of the daily life of Thai people, rich, poor or just like you and me.

 Phuket Floating Market is Phuket’s attempt to recreate what became a huge success in Pattaya, but after few months it appeared that it takes more than “If you build it, they will come” to succeed.
-The original idea seemed to be right as the words ‘Floating Market’ appear to be irresistible to travellers and locals alike, even though in most cases the ‘floating’ part of such markets is reduced to a dozen boats.
+The original idea seemed to be right as the words ‘Floating Market’ appear to be irresistible to travellers and locals alike, even though in most cases the ‘floating’ part of such markets only consists of a dozen boats.
 In the case of the Phuket Floating Market it is even less. (read more)

 Born in France a long long time ago, I started to travel the world in my 20s and never stopped until I finally settled in Thailand in 1994.
 Then for the past 23 years, my passion for photography and my natural curiosity has taken me to every corner of Thailand, jumping frequently between Bangkok and Phuket and basically everywhere I could go.
 I run 2 blogs: Phuket101.net and BangkokUndercover.com, I also manage 30 online travel guides in Asia and beyond, including Phuket.com, Bangkok.com and Bali-Indonesia.com